Cross-subsidization of Bad Credit in a Lending Crisis

 62 Pages Posted: 4 Apr 2022 Last revised: 23 Jan 2023

 Date Written: March 10, 2022

-We study the corporate-loan pricing decisions of a major Greek bank during the Greek financial crisis.
-A unique aspect of our dataset is that we observe both the interest rate and the ``breakeven rate'' of each loan, as computed by the bank's own loan-pricing department (in effect, the loan's marginal cost).
-We document that low-breakeven-rate (safer) borrowers are charged significant markups, whereas high-breakeven-rate (riskier) borrowers are charged small and sometimes even negative markups.
-We rationalize this de-facto cross-subsidization of riskier borrowers by safer borrowers through the lens of a dynamic model featuring depressed collateral values, impaired capital-market access, and limit pricing.
+We study the corporate-loan pricing decisions of a major, systemic bank during the Greek financial crisis.
+A unique aspect of our dataset is that we observe both the interest rate and the “breakeven rate” (BE rate) of each loan, as computed by the bank’s own loan-pricing department (in effect, the loan’s marginal cost).
+We document that low-BE rate (safer) borrowers are charged significant markups, whereas high-BE rate (riskier) borrowers are charged smaller and even negative markups.
+We rationalize this de facto cross-subsidization through the lens of a dynamic model featuring depressed collateral values, impaired capital-market access, and limit pricing.

 JEL Classification: E43, E51, G01, G21, G28

 Suggested Citation: Suggested Citation